mapninja/Pixels2Points/readme.md

+# Digitizing data from georeferenced historical maps on the web

 # Introduction

 In this workshop, you'll learn how to use a georeferenced historic map as a spatial data source by digitizing features from it using simple web-based tools.
 Our focus will be on Dr. John Snow’s iconic 1854 map of cholera outbreaks in London—a foundational example of spatial thinking in public health.
 By the end of the session, you’ll understand how to load a historic map as a raster tile layer, identify spatial features (in this case, water pumps), and digitize those features into a GeoJSON file.
 This process allows researchers, students, and digital humanists to transform static visual information from historic maps into spatial data that can be analyzed, shared, and layered with modern geographic information.